 Related Article: 5 WFM Scheduling Tips to Make the Most of Your Agents

-Within one year of implementing WFM processes and procedures, the speed of answer decreased by 77% – meaning the customer who was calling, texting or chatting waited less time to reach a live person.
-At the same time, the service level (how quickly a contact or call was answered in a given timeframe) increased 42%.
+Within one year of implementing formal workforce management processes and procedures, the time to answer decreased by 77%, meaning the customer who was calling, texting, or chatting waited less time to reach a live person.
+At the same time, the service level (how quickly a contact or call was answered in a given timeframe) improved by 42%.
 Finally, abandons (how many people give up and abandon a call or chat session) decreased by 21%.

 The need for overtime was eliminated completely within two years of implementation and saved the company over $100,000 in overtime costs in just one year.
 This is a single example of what an effective workforce management solution, plus good processes and procedures can do for a business.